 The documents pursuant to which the Pennsylvania Higher Educational Facilities Authority ("PHEFA") Revenue Bonds are issued contain restrictive financial covenants which, among other things, require the University to fix, charge and collect tuition, rates, fees and other charges which will provide net revenues, together with other funds of the University available to pay debt service on such Revenue Bonds, in each fiscal year in an amount at least equal to the debt service requirements on such Revenue Bonds and other long-term indebtedness in such fiscal year.
 An event of default under the Revenue Bonds will only occur if the University fails to meet the foregoing covenant for two consecutive fiscal years and fails to comply with recommendations provided by a consultant, and so long as the University does not fail to pay debt service when due on the Revenue Bonds.
-At June 30, 2019, the University failed to meet the foregoing financial covenant, which was not an event of default under the PHEFA loan documents.
-The University was in compliance with these financial covenants at June 30, 2020.
+The University was in compliance with these financial covenants at June 30, 2021 and 2020.

 The University has Reimbursement, Credit and Security Agreements with several banks in regards to letters of credit supporting the variable rate debt.
 Those agreements contain certain restrictive financial covenants which, among other things, require the University to maintain expendable resources of at least 50% of outstanding long-term debt and to maintain a minimum debt service ratio of not less than 1.1:1 for the fiscal year.
-As of June 30, 2019, the University was in a violation of debt service coverage ratio covenant, but such violation was waived by the applicable banks.
 The University was in compliance with these financial covenant requirements at June 30, 2020.
+All the letters of credit supporting the variable rate debt terminated on August 3, 2020 with the refinancing of the debt.